Celts to the Crèche

 Feast Day of St. Aidan is August 31

-Basil Hume was the Cardinal Archbishop of Westminster and a monk at Ampleforth Abbey.
+Basil Hume was the Cardinal Archbishop of Westminster and a monk at Ampleforth Abbey in England.
 In his book, Footprints of the Northern Saints, he refers to the lives of Paulinus, an earlier monk who evangelized Northumbria and also of Aidan: “There was such a continuity between what they believed and what they preached, and between what they preached and what they lived, that people immediately saw and felt the living presence of God in their midst.”

 St. Francis said something very similar, “preach the gospel at all times and use words if necessary.”
 Even though St. Aidan struggled with the language of the Northumbrians, the Anglo-Saxons saw Aidan’s life of simplicity, good works, and faith in God and they knew that they could trust what this man was telling them about God’s love and care.

 May we daily “walk the talk.”
 As clergy and a follower of Christ, I often have to ask myself, “am I walking the talk or am I a fraud, am I bearing Christ or being a stumbling block, is my life a sermon or a script?”
-At one of my churches, I always ended each worship service with these words, “And remember you may be the only Jesus someone sees this week, so make sure they get the right impression.”
+At one of my former churches, I always ended each worship service with these words, “And remember you may be the only Jesus someone sees this week, so make sure they get the right impression.”

 Prayer: O God, Three in One, help us to be people of authenticity and compassion, people who walk the talk, people whose lives are a sermon.
-Help us sense the encircling and empowering presence of the Spirit and the great Communion of Saints as we begin this Celts to the Creche pilgrimage towards Bethlehem, that place where Christ is born anew in our lives this sacred season.
+Help us sense the encircling and empowering presence of the Spirit and the great Communion of Saints as we begin this Celts to the Creche Advent pilgrimage towards Bethlehem, that place where Christ is born anew in our lives this sacred season.
 Amen.

 A Few Resources: